The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Results

 \section{Results}

 In Figure~\ref{fig:starforge}, we show the central star-forming region of the evolved gas cloud (SIGO) in the {\tt STARFORGE} runs at three different times: at the formation of the first star $t_{\rm fs}$, $10$~kyr after $t_{\rm fs}$, and $100$~kyr after $t_{\rm fs}$ (columns from left to right).
 These visualizations are centered on the most massive star in each simulation.
 The low-metallicity $10^{-6}$~Z$_\odot$ run is shown in the top two rows (without jets, top row, and with jets, second row), and the $10^{-4}$~Z$_\odot$ run is shown on the bottom two rows (without jets, third row, and with jets, bottom row).
-For reference, we list the half-light radius and stellar mass surface density (using this half-light radius\footnote{This uses simulated masses, but note that direct comparison to observations is subject to observational uncertainty, especially because these stars would be UV-bright compared to a Kroupa or Saltpeter IMF and short-lived due to their low metallicities and high masses.}) in Table~\ref{Table:Runs}.
-Because the high-mass and therefore high-luminosity stars are centrally concentrated in this initial burst of star formation, the stellar surface densities are very high, orders of magnitude above those of local star formation, and comparable to some of the highest known star cluster densities found in high-redshift stellar clusters observed with JWST \citep{Adamo+24}.
+For reference, we list the half-light radius and stellar mass surface density (using this half-light radius\footnote{This uses simulated masses, but note that direct comparison to observations is subject to observational uncertainty, especially because these stars would be UV-bright compared to a Kroupa or Salpeter IMF and short-lived due to their low metallicities and high masses.}) in Table~\ref{Table:Runs}.
+Because the high-mass and, therefore, high-luminosity stars are centrally concentrated in this initial burst of star formation, the stellar surface densities are very high, orders of magnitude above those of local star formation, and comparable to some of the highest known star cluster densities found in high-redshift stellar clusters observed with JWST \citep{Adamo+24}.
+Compared to the prior {\tt AREPO} simulations that these SIGOs are based on, these star clusters are both smaller and denser, owing to the higher resolution of the simulation, the shorter star formation timescales, and the presence of feedback.
+However, there are several caveats to these comparisons.
+Because of its young age, the present cluster is likely highly out of equilibrium.
+In addition, due to its young age and low gas mass, the cluster has a much lower stellar mass than the recent JWST discoveries.
+The cluster will expand on the 2-body relaxation timescale of order $10^5$ yrs because of its low mass, rapidly becoming less dense.